FrancescaRuberto/PDFA-Project/README.md

 - Stack Overflow. (n.d.).
 Calculating Weighted Average Using Grouped agg in Pandas.
 [Retrieved here](https://stackoverflow.com/questions/61827881/calculating-weighted-average-using-grouped-agg-in-pandas)
 - Stack Overflow. (n.d.).
 Groupby Weighted Average and Sum in Pandas DataFrame.
 [Retrieved here](https://stackoverflow.com/questions/31521027/groupby-weighted-average-and-sum-in-pandas-dataframe)

+## Standard Deviation

+### Introduction

+The standard deviation is a statistical measure used to quantify the amount of variation or dispersion in a set of data points.
+It is a vital metric to understand how spread out the values in a data set are relative to the mean (average) of the data.
+In the context of population analysis, the standard deviation helps to determine how much individual age groups deviate from the average age of the population.

+By calculating the standard deviation for the age group centers, we gain insight into how diverse the age distribution is.
+If the standard deviation is high, it suggests a larger diversity in age groups.
+Conversely, a low standard deviation indicates that the age distribution is more concentrated around the average age.